Her Voice? Her Name? GOP’s Raw Personal Attacks on Kamala Harris

 On Wednesday, Biden made it clear he expected the campaign to go in the opposite direction, and become more personal.

 “Donald Trump has already started his attacks, calling Kamala ‘nasty,’ whining about how she’s ‘mean’ to his appointees,” he said.
 “Is anyone surprised Donald Trump has a problem with strong women across the board?
-We know that more is to come.”
+We know that more is to come.

 Harris never earned a nickname — in part, because she never managed to break out, for long, as a serious threat.
 Instead, Trump complimented the large crowd size at her kickoff rally.
 And his few attempts to criticize her were vague.
 “She’s got a little bit of a nasty wit,” Trump told Hannity in an interview during the primary, a comment that could be taken as a criticism or a compliment.